Planning a Funeral

 Direct cremation essentially separates the cremation from the ceremony, allowing you more space and time to plan your memorial.

-In this instance we would take the person who has died, at an appropriate time to the crematorium without family or friends in attendance, and we would return the ashes to the family within the next 24-48 hours.
+In this instance we would take the person who has died, at an appropriate time to the crematorium without family or friends in attendance, and we would return the ashes to the family as appropriate.

 A ceremony may have taken place in advance at a different location or, as is usually the case, the family will arrange for a ceremony at a later date in relation to the scattering or burial of the ashes.